google/capture-thread/README.md

 This library circumvents these problems by tracking information per thread, with the possibility of conditionally sharing information between threads.

+**Most importantly, this is a framework for your loggers, tracers, and mockers, and not for your entire project.
+This means that by design it's non-intrusive, and doesn't require you to modify the design of your project.**

 ## Using

 This library contains a very simple framework for creating a logger, tracer, or